IvarHenckel/WorldCupGuesser/README.md

 # WorldCupGuesser
 A command line tool counting score for a football world cup betting game.
 Written in C.

+Note: Since the number of teams in a world cup is small.
+I have not bothered to much to lower the time complexity.

 ## Rules of the game
 There are four different categories, each category is calculated individually and then the score for each category is added together for the final score.
 I will add each rule here when this tool is able to calculate the score for the rule.
 There are more rules in the game that are currently not supported.